 When I entered my first year of high school, I thought I wanted to pursue engineering and had a passion for art!
 On College Decision Day, I committed to NYU to pursue global public health and biology.
 In those four years, I experimented with different subjects in the classroom and extracurriculars outside the classroom.
 I participated in Model UN and discovered a passion for policy-related initiatives and health-care and humanitarian aid.
 While volunteering at my local hospital, I realized I envisioned myself working as a physician.
 And through clubs and sports, I empowered my passion for leadership.
 Take your time in high school to explore and dedicate yourself to your growth!

 You can apply to college in the late summer of the year before you plan to enroll.
 But you have until our application deadlines to finally hit “submit.”
-For example, if you are a rising senior, you will begin your application process this summer if you wish to enroll in fall 2022.
+For example, if you are a rising senior, you will begin your application process this summer if you wish to enroll in fall 2023.
 However, you do not have to wait until the last minute to start piecing everything together.
-You can begin writing your essay early in the summer.
 You should notify the teachers you will ask for letters of recommendation to provide them with ample time.
 It can also be really helpful to make a list of all the activities you wish to include in your application.
 These tasks range from long and thoughtful to shooting a quick email, but knocking them out of the way over time will help you get into a readiness mindset.

 OK, but Where Do I Apply?

 Making your school list is an exciting but challenging task!
 While academic programs are a top priority in the school search, it goes beyond that!
 The same growth you made in high school only continues through college and beyond.
 You must consider different features about yourself and what you are looking to get out of your college experience to determine what kind of school may be the best fit for you.